nordic-institute/X-Road-development/WORKFLOW.md

 Procedure:
 - Vendor creates `feature` branch in vendor repository by branching from `XM/develop`;

+6.4 **Vendor version numbering.** To distinguish vendor-specific work, vendor can label its product by attaching vendor suffix and vendor version number to X-Road semantic version number.
+Example: `6.8.0.AcmeCorp.3` denotes software developed by Acme Corporation, version 3.

 ##7	Performing work

 7.1 Vendor is required periodically fetch updates from `XM/develop` and integrate into Vendor's branch.
 The purpose of this is to facilitate merging of Vendor's work into `XM/develop`.